davidhellmann/baukasten-grid/readme.md

   // default: false
   testing: false,

-  // Naming Conventions?
-No Problem.
-You can choose you prefix!
-  // @String
-  // default: 'o-'
-  prefix: 'o-',

   // Units are for Paddings and Margins.
 All Paddings an Margins are Fluid.
   // That means that on the smallest breakpoint the Padding on each col side
   // is: gutter * gutter-min-factor (8px * 1) and on the biggest breakpoint it